cmauf/docker-ssl-proxy/README.md

 ## Logging

 The container is set to log to ``/var/log/nginx``.
-You can mount a volume to analyse the logs.
+You can mount a volume to analyze the logs.

+## Docker Hub Image

+You can get the publicly available docker image at [cmaufc/ssl-reverse-proxy](https://hub.docker.com/r/cmaufc/ssl-reverse-proxy).